debbie-herridge/hawksbill-heroes/README.md

 ##### Users

-Users can register to create new accounts.
+- Users can register to create new accounts.
+- Create reviews for the products they have purchased.
+- Create new orders.
+- Can make new donation payments.

 ##### Owners